 Our Review: Before I praise their clothing, I wanna take a second to call them out: Reformation, GIRL, WHAT ARE YOU DOING?
 Why are the extended sizes banished to separate listings in a niche, difficult-to-find part of the website?
 It’s SO FRUSTRATING.
 I don’t want to “Where’s Waldo” my way around your website, I just want to buy a cute dress that I saw on Instagram!
 (For ease, here’s the separate link to shop if you’re a 14-24.)

 ANYWAY.
 If you can manage to navigate the website without pulling an Andy Bernard (screaming; punching a hole in a wall), Reformation does make gorgeous, sustainable clothing.
-They’re most well-known for their dresses – you may recognize them as the go-to wedding guest dresses of millennial women across America – but their everyday basics, like this skirt or this quarter-zip, are well-made and durable.
+They’re most well-known for their dresses – you may recognize them as the go-to wedding guest dresses of millennial women across America – but their everyday basics, like these jeans or this tank top, are well-made and durable.
 (And to give them their flowers, they do have models with diverse body types!
 And they do make clothes that fit larger bodies!
 Except again, it does feel like it’s been banished to the boonies, so ¯\_(ツ)_/¯.)

-I clearly have a love/hate relationship with Reformation (like why do this and this have to have totally separate pages?
-You could link a pair of shoes, but not the same dress in a larger size?), but I do have a platform here, and maybe it’s big enough that they’ll stop making my fellow 12/14 + gals feel like freakin’ lepers when we’re just trying to give them a bunch of money!
+I clearly have a love/hate relationship with Reformation, but I do have a platform here, and maybe it’s big enough that they’ll stop making my fellow 12/14 + gals feel like freakin’ lepers when we’re just trying to give them a bunch of money!
 Anyway.
 Great clothes that will make you look/feel like a princess, UI that actively works against extended-size shoppers.
 PLEASE FIX IT, REFORMATION!
 (I’ll buy so much more, I swear!!!!)

 Sezane